 Gundam 00 skillfully uses this trope as a plot point.
 As season 2 beings, Celestial Being managed to end war by making themselves the entire world's common enemy, which is not what they hoped for, also everyone is being oppressed by the A-Laws who are an expy of the Titans from Mobile Suit Zeta Gundam.

-This is a common criticism of Pokémon: The First Movie: the rather forced moral in the English dub is that "fighting is wrong" - in a series all about fighting.
-(It Makes Sense in Context; the fighting in question is to the death and tied to Mewtwo's hatred of humans, while the series' regular battles are usually friendly and result in nothing more than short-lived K Os.
+This is a common criticism of Pokémon: The First Movie: the rather forced moral in the English dub is that "fighting is wrong", in a series all about fighting.
+(It Makes Sense in Context; the fighting in question is to the death and tied to Mewtwo's hatred of humans, while the series' regular battles are usually friendly and result in nothing more than Non Lethal KOs.
 Nonetheless, many fans agree that the film would have been better off with no such moral.)

 Back in the daySuperman spent a lot of time demolishing substandard ghetto housing, exposing political corruption and standing up for the rights of immigrants and the little guy.
 He was a New Deal superhero!
 But politics is bad for sales - even corrupt politicians buy comic books, after all.
-So Superman started to fight for the magnificent generality of 'truth, justice and the American way', and as long as he limits himself to hitting supervillains in the jaw, it doesn't matter.
+So Superman started to fight for the magnificent generality of "truth, justice and the American way" (the last part added in the 40s for the radio program), and as long as he limits himself to hitting supervillains in the jaw, it doesn't matter.
 No two people can agree on what Superman 'really stands for' anymore, but they all agree it's very heroic.
 "The American way" part is also often dropped in modern stories, although it's usually only Americans who complain about this.

 Spider-Man fights crime for the grand glorious cause of Responsibility: he has the power to do it, so he has to do it.
 (It does spin out of his origin story, but still.)
 This may mean that he was doomed to become a superhero no matter what: he was introduced as a young genius almost on par with the other super scientists of the time like Hank Pym, Reed Richards and Tony Stark.
 Thus, he had great power, and thus, great responsibility.